sharkymark/v2-templates/pod-idea/README.md

 # IntelliJ IDEA Ultimate & JetBrains Gateway template for a workspace in a Kubernetes pod

+### Special Use Case
+1. The templates [establish costs](https://coder.com/docs/v2/latest/admin/quotas#establishing-costs)for compute resources of a workspace.
+A group [esablish budgets](https://coder.com/docs/v2/latest/admin/quotas#establishing-budgets) to restrict how many compute resources a developer can use.

 ### Apps included
 1. A web-based terminal
 1. JetBrains IDE (accessible with SSH and JetBrains Gateway)